 15. Walnuts + Banana

 Although almonds and cashews tend to be the most popular nuts, walnuts are the only nut with a high content of omega-3 fatty acids, also known as ALA.
-In addition to being a good source of healthy fats, walnut are made up of roughly 15% protein and are low in carbohydrates, most of which is fibre.
+In addition to being a good source of healthy fats, walnuts are made up of roughly 15% protein and are low in carbohydrates, most of which are fiber.
 (36) Whether they are whole, halved, roasted, or salted, walnuts pair well with a banana for a quick and convenient healthy office snack.

 16. Homemade Cookie + Yogurt